-At the moment seven programs, involving a large number of associated research institutes in CIESM Member States, monitor parameters of importance for understanding the changing dynamics, biodiversity, hydrology and health of the Mediterranean and Black Seas:
+At the moment 5 CIESM programs are in full operation.
+Involving a large number of associated research institutes in CIESM Member States, they monitor parameters of importance for understanding the fast-changing dynamics, biodiversity and ecosystem services, hydrology and health of the Mediterranean and Black Seas: Hydrochanges, Jellywatch, Mediterranean Exotic Species, Migratory Seabirds and Sharks & Rays.

 They organize research workshops, mostly focused on emerging scientific issues, communicate significant discoveries, identify remaining gaps in knowledge, provide impartial analyses of oceanographic trends, and engage in cooperative initatives at the interface between marine disciplines.